metal-stack/docs/docs/src/overview/architecture.md

 # Architecture

-The metal-stack is a compound of microservices written in [Golang](https://golang.org/).
+The metal-stack is a compound of microservices predominantly written in [Golang](https://golang.org/).

 This page gives you an overview over which microservices exist, how they communicate with each other and where they are deployed.